Design with Code – UXPin Merge Tutorial

 How to integrate your own components, step by step

-UXPin Merge supports Storybook components and React components from open-source libraries, such as MUI, Ant design or Bootstrap.
+UXPin Merge supports Storybook components and React components from open-source libraries.

 We want to give more details and show you how easy it is to integrate a React-based library into Merge to design with code on a day-to-day basis.
 All that without learning how to code!